prd-khoa-luu/arizona-stay/README.md

   * Definition: the activity of visiting several bars in succession, having a drink in each
   * Fun, but not recommended 😺
 * Online shopping and delivery
-  * Packages are usually dropped off at the front door and a proof-of-delivery photo may be sent to you via the app
+  * Packages are usually dropped off at the front door, and a proof-of-delivery photo may be sent to you via the app
   * Some packages may be hidden in the carport (on the left of the house, behind the trash bins)
   * Packages with high value will require identification
 * Driving (not sure if anyone needs this)
-  * Driver's license: an international driver license or permit is not required, but you must have your Vietnamese driver's license physically with you ([here](https://azmvdservices.com/what-international-visitors-need-to-know-before-driving-in-arizona/), please recheck this yourself)
+  * Driver's license: an international driver's license or permit is not required, but you must have your Vietnamese driver's license physically with you ([here](https://azmvdservices.com/what-international-visitors-need-to-know-before-driving-in-arizona/), please recheck this yourself)
   * Renting cars
-    * Most major rental companies require the renter of a motor vehicle be at least 25 years of age
+    * Most major rental companies require the renter of a motor vehicle to be at least 25 years of age
-    * If you are younger than 25, you may still be able to rent a car but there will be an additional daily surcharge
+    * If you are younger than 25, you may still be able to rent a car, but there will be an additional daily surcharge
   * Make sure you understand
     * that the laws are different, and driving customs may vary as well
     * what to do if you're involved in a car accident 😱